 You can see more reviews and information for the Hubitat

-We have one of these connected to a Rasberry Pi device and used it to run our Home Assistant network.
-On its own it’s not very smart and has to be connected in to a software system like openHAB (and openHAB2), Home Seer, Indigo 7 or Home Assistant to function at it’s best.
+We have one of these Z-Wave controllers connected to a Rasberry Pi device and used it to run our Home Assistant network.
+On its own it’s not very smart and has to be connected into a software system like openHAB (and openHAB2), Home Seer, Indigo 7 or Home Assistant to function at it’s best.

-It is very effective at being just that, a Z-Wave hub in a USB stick.
+It is very effective at being just that, a Z-Wave controller in a USB stick.
 Can be connected into a Windows PC, Linux, Mac or Rasberry Pi computer to work.

-Why we chose the Aeotec Z-Stick Z-Wave Hub?
+Why we chose the Aeotec Z-Stick Z-Wave Controller?

 It works.
 It’s not that easy to operate and it’s not a standalone system, but it does work well and offers a great solution for those of you keen to play around more – be more hands-on with your smart home set up.